 Here are two versions of the same text.

 Which one is easier to understand?
 In which one could you see quickly that this is a menu of services?
 And that there are five services?

 I think you will say the one on the right.

-The different colors and bolded fonts, grouping the parts that go together, changing the alignment and the line spacing…these design elements are not important because they make the list look pretty.
+Using different colors and bolded fonts, grouping the parts that go together, changing the alignment and the line spacing … these design elements are important not because they make the list look pretty.

 They are important because they help the reader understand, find, and use the information.

 Many of us don’t have the luxury of working with a designer on every document we produce.

 Fortunately, we can still use design principles to make our documents more attractive and usable.